sailpoint-oss/developer.sailpoint.com/docs/extensibility/transforms/index.md

 </div>

-Because there is no code to write, an administrator can configure these by using a JSON object structure and uploading them into IdentityNow using [IdentityNow's Transform REST APIs](/docs/api/v3/transforms).
+Because there is no code to write, an administrator can configure these by using a JSON object structure and uploading them into Identity Security Cloud using [Identity Security Cloud's Transform REST APIs](/docs/api/v3/transforms).

 :::info

 Sometimes transforms are referred to as Seaspray, the codename for transforms.
-IdentityNow Transforms and Seaspray are essentially the same.
+Identity Security Cloud Transforms and Seaspray are essentially the same.

 :::

 ## How Transforms Work

 Transforms typically have an input(s) and output(s).
 The way the transformation occurs mainly depends on the type of transform.
-Refer to [Operations in IdentityNow Transforms](./operations/index.md) for more information.
+Refer to [Operations in Identity Security Cloud Transforms](./operations/index.md) for more information.

 For example, a [Lower transform](./operations/lower.md) transforms any input text strings into lowercase versions as output.
 So if the input were `Foo`, the lowercase output of the transform would be `foo`: